 Upper Deck's massive popularity and positive reviews later led the company to become the first trading card company to branch out in other sports in 1991, most notably hockey, basketball, and football.
 Their varied line of products and game-changing ideas set Upper Deck apart from the competition.
 Upper Deck set itself apart by including pieces of game-used jerseys and autograph inserts in their 1996 'Upper Deck Football Set' and the 1990 'Baseball Heroes' set.
 This practice has become a staple of the card collecting hobby today.

-With humble beginnings, initially only selling non-sports cards in their 'Horrors of War' collection and having success in the bubblegum industry, Bowman finally released its first set of baseball cards, a mere 48 in total, in 1948.
+Initially only selling non-sports cards in their 'Horrors of War' collection and having success in the bubblegum industry, Bowman released its first set of baseball cards in 1948.
 This set and the two following are known as their "Play Ball" collection, and to this day, they remain one of the most sought-after and iconic sets in baseball card history.
 After its initial success in the 1940s, the company struggled to compete with the other main gum and trading card company, Topps.

 The two would quickly form a rivalry that would challenge each company to keep outpacing the other in terms of the quality and quantity of their products.
 Topps would eventually acquire the brand in 1989, but changed the focus of the cards to rookie players, for which it has since become a staple of the collecting community.
 Their emphasis on rookies and their long history in the industry speaks to the volumes of experience and trust many have in the company as a whole.

 Fleer is another company that has long-standing roots in the baseball and trading card industry.
-Founded in 1929, Fleer is still producing cards today, and while the Topps conglomerate has acquired the brand, it still sets itself apart in today's market.
+Founded in 1885 as a bubble gum company, Fleer started making baseball cards in 1923 and is still producing cards today, and while the Topps conglomerate has acquired the brand, it still sets itself apart in today's market.
 Known for its baseball cards, including its 1959 80-card set and its 1960 and 1961 “Baseball Greats” series, the brand is still popular as ever in the eyes of collectors.

 Outside of baseball, Fleer found success in other sports markets as well.
 Basketball cards especially became a massive boom for the company, and their cards still hold immense value today.
 The Michael Jordan Fleer rookie card is one of the most sought-after trading cards amongst all sports collectors.
 Fleer's unique releases and diverse sets of cards help the company maintain its profile and popularity today.

-Donruss–or Donruss Leaf Playoff, as it was initially known at its creation in 1981–has had quite a tumultuous history in terms of ownership.
+Donruss, or Donruss Leaf Playoff, as it was initially known at its creation in 1981, has had quite a tumultuous history.
 After a brief hiatus from 1998 to 2001 due to financial issues and a lack of an official MLB property license, Donruss struggled to find success at first.
-However, fans and collectors' resilience and continued support of the cards shows that it's still as popular as ever.
+However, fans’ and collectors' resilience and continued support of the card brand shows that it's still as popular as ever.

 Which brand of baseball card is most valuable?